 ‘The Dragon Café is a fantastic place.
 It gives me a chance to meet like-minded people and make new friends.
 Very friendly people.
 May it last forever!’

 ‘I always leave feeling better than when I arrived.
 I get to be around lovely and diverse people.’

 ‘This café tackles something which no book or tablet ever could.
 I was lonely and isolated before.
 But since coming to The Dragon Café I feel happy.’

-Thanks to donations from people like you, we’re able to support community projects like the Dragon Café that give support to people going through mental illness and recovery.
+Thanks to donations from people like you, we’re able to provide community projects like the Dragon Café that support people going through mental illness and recovery.
 Please help us to keep these projects running.